 American Studies Program

-Important Note Regarding Office Closure & Fall 2020 Classes Due to Covid-19:
+Important Note Regarding Office Closure & Spring 2021 Classes Due to Covid-19:

 The American Studies program has adjusted courses and student services in response to the COVID-19 pandemic.
-During the 2020 Summer Session and Fall Semester, AMST courses will be taught via “alternative modes of instruction” and will require no in-person activities.
+During the 2021 Spring Semester, AMST courses will be taught via “alternative modes of instruction” and will require no in-person activities.
 Students must be available for possible required synchronous activities during scheduled course days and times, but students in AMST courses will not need to come to campus.
 All of our community-building American Studies events—pizza nights, movie club meetings, walking tours, guest lectures—are also currently on hold, unfortunately.

 During the period of suspended in-person instruction at CSULB, the American Studies faculty and staff are happy to help you.
 Please email the department chair, Dr. Brett Mizelle, with any questions you might have about the American Studies Program at Brett.Mizelle@csulb.edu.